matheusoliveira22/notes/aws/EC2.md

 	- 2xlarge: Size withing instance class
 - Intance classes
 	- General Purpose: Great for a diversity of workloads such as web servers
-	- Balance Between: compute, memory and
+	- Balance Between: compute, memory and networking